Recreational freshwater fishing licences

 Lost licences

-• Do not buy a new licence.
-You are only permitted one annual angling licence per year
+You cannot go fishing without a valid licence.
+Do not buy a new licence.
+You are only permitted one annual angling licence per year.
+Your retention record must be transferred to the new copy.

-Replace a licence
+Reprint a licence

-You will need to know your angler number to replace a lost licence.
+You will need to know your angler number to reprint a lost licence.
 If you have forgotten your angler number, you may be able to retrieve it using the e-Licensing system.
 If you are unable to use the e-Licensing options for retrieving it, you can contact FrontCounter BC for assistance.

 If you bought your licence through the e-Licensing system, you can: